Election of Directors

 A Director is expected to commit to attending the three annual workshops following his/her election and to prepare for and actively participating in all Board of Directors meetings during that period.
 Typically, there is one face-to-face Board meeting during the week of the annual workshop and 4-6 meetings by teleconference throughout the year.

 Directors do not receive any remuneration for their participation on the Board.
-Directors (or their organizations) are expected to cover the costs associated with attending the annual workshops and participating in teleconference calls.

 A Director’s term is three years, although the Director may resign before the term ends.
 At the end of his/her term, the Director may seek re-election.

 There are currently no open positions on the Board of Directors.

 Under the NFP Act, the following persons are disqualified from being a Director of CEW:

 • anyone who is less than 18 years of age;

 • anyone who has been declared incapable by a court in Canada or in another country;